2211981249/Delta-demo/README.md

 # Delta-demo
-This is a demo Github class
+This is a demo Github class.